thutahw/tp/docs/team/jianhandev.md

 title: Li Jianhan's Project Portfolio Page
 ---

-## Project: AddressBook Level 3
+## Project: Baymax

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+Baymax is a desktop appointment book application that helps small clinics manage patient and appointment information.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java, and has about 20 kLoC.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Appointment Calendar
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: allows the user to visualise date and time, coupled with a schedule view which displays appointments chronologically on a timeline.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+  * Justification: This feature improves the user's experience as they can hop between different dates inside the Calendar view, and zoom into a particular day for all the appointments on that day using a single command.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
+  * Highlights: This enhancement revolutionized the way dates are handled in our CLI application.
+For example, with the use of the calendar, the user can add appointments to a day without having to enter the date itself since it has been captured by the Calendar.
+This shortens commands and quickens the process of appointment scheduling.
   It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+The implementation too was challenging as it required the implementation of an entirely new Calendar Manager that is very different from the traditionally used List Managers.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.